-We develop, sell, deploy, service and maintain software solutions designed to manage supply chains, inventory and omni-channel operations for retailers, wholesalers, manufacturers, logistics providers and other organizations.
+We develop, sell, deploy, service and maintain software solutions designed to manage supply chains, inventory and omni-channel operations for retailers including retail store operations and point of sale, wholesalers, manufacturers, logistics providers and other organizations.
 Our customers include many of the world's most premier and profitable brands.